Psylocke: Betsy Braddock

 Created by writer Chris Claremont, Elizabeth "Betsy" Braddock first appeared in Captain Britain #8 (Dec.
 1976), with Captain Britain #10 (Dec.
 1976) as her first cover appearance, published by the Marvel Comics' British imprint Marvel UK.
 In New Mutants Annual #2 (1986), Claremont integrated Betsy Braddock into the X-Men franchise.
 After being rescued by the New Mutants and taking up residence at their mutant-training academy, Braddock is formally invited to join the X-Men and officially adopts the codename Psylocke, becoming an enduring fixture of the team over the next three decades.

-In a 1989 story, an amnesiac Betsy is kidnapped by The Hand, who brainwash her and physically alter her to take on an East Asian appearance.
-Under the name Lady Mandarin, she briefly becomes the Hand’s supreme assassin.
+In a 1989 story, an amnesiac Betsy is kidnapped by the Hand, who brainwash her and physically alter her to take on an East Asian appearance.
+Under the name Lady Mandarin, she briefly becomes the Hand's supreme assassin.
 While her memories return, she retains her new appearance and skills, including the ability to manifest the focused totality of her telepathic power in the form of a “psychic knife.”
-A 1993 story by Fabian Nicieza would retroactively establish that Braddock’s changed appearance was the product of a body swap between Braddock and the assassin Kwannon.
+A 1993 story by Fabian Nicieza would retroactively establish that Braddock's changed appearance was the product of a body swap between Braddock and the assassin Kwannon.

 In the Claremont-written X-Treme X-Men #2 (2001), the character dies, her comic book death lasting until 2005's Uncanny X-Men #455.
-During the Hunt for Wolverine storyline, the psychic vampire Sapphire Styx absorbs the entirety of Braddock’s soul, leaving her body dead.
-After destroying Sapphire Styx from the inside with assistance from a fragment of Wolverine’s soul, Braddock reconstitutes her original body with the villain’s remaining soul power.
+During the Hunt for Wolverine storyline, the psychic vampire Sapphire Styx absorbs Braddock's soul, leaving her body dead.
+After destroying Styx from the inside with assistance from a fragment of Wolverine's soul, Braddock reconstitutes her original body with the villain's remaining soul power.

-During the Dawn of X, Braddock subsequently took up her brother Brian’s former title of Captain Britain, forming a new iteration of Excalibur with Apocalypse, Gambit, Rogue, Jubilee, and Rictor, to protect the Kingdom of Avalon.
+During the Dawn of X, Braddock subsequently took up her brother Brian's former title of Captain Britain, forming a new iteration of Excalibur with Apocalypse, Gambit, Rogue, Jubilee, and Rictor, to protect the Kingdom of Avalon.